Can CBD oil help you sleep?

 You can also swallow CBD oil directly or add it to food and drink but more of the active ingredient will be lost to the digestive processes and what remains will take considerably longer to have an effect, probably measured in hours rather than minutes.
 There is some evidence that CBD may start to degrade in any solution at a temperature above 71°F, so a hot drink containing CBD before bed may not be the best method of taking it.

 All things considered, drops of CBD oil taken under the tongue perhaps half an hour before bed are porbably the best option for anyone interested in trying CBD to help them to sleep better.

 The appropriate dosage of CBD oil for a given individual can depend on a range of factors including age, weight and specific body chemistry.

 The best way to find the right amount for you is to start small and work your way up.
 Begin with perhaps 5-10mg of CBD and increase it by the same increment every few days.
 Make a note of any benefits you notice and any possible adverse effects.
 Continue the process until you reach a dosage that provides you with the optimum improvement without any prohibitive side-effects.

-It’s worth being aware that the UK Food Standards Agency advises as a precaution that healthy adults do not take more than 70mg a day (around 28 drops of 5% strength CBD oil), unless advised by a doctor.
+It’s also worth being aware that the UK Food Standards Agency advises as a precaution that healthy adults do not take more than 70mg a day (around 28 drops of 5% strength CBD oil), unless advised by a doctor.

 To get a general idea of what might by the right dosage of CBD for you based on your weight, use the Jersey Hemp dosage calculator.